aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheDeveloperPlugin.md

 import psycopg
 from aws_advanced_python_wrapper import AwsWrapperConnection

-props = Properties({"plugins": "dev", "dialect": "pg"})
+props = Properties({"plugins": "dev", "dialect": "aurora-pg"})
-container: PluginServiceManagerContainer = PluginServiceManagerContainer() plugin_service = container.plugin_service
-plugin_manager: PluginManager = PluginManager(container, props)

-wrapper = AwsWrapperConnection(plugin_service, plugin_manager)
-simulator = wrapper.unwrap(ExceptionSimulator)

 exception: RuntimeError = RuntimeError("test")
-simulator.raise_exception_on_next_call("Connection.cursor", exception)
+ExceptionSimulationManager.raise_exception_on_next_call("Connection.cursor", exception)
+conn = AwsWrapperConnection.connect(psycopg.Connection.connect, **params)

-wrapper.cursor() // this throws the exception
+conn.cursor()  # this throws the exception

-wrapper.cursor() // goes as usual with no exception
+conn.cursor()  # goes as usual with no exception
 ```

-It's possible to use a callback functions to check Python call parameters and decide whether to return an exception or not.
+It's possible to use callback functions to check Python call parameters and decide whether to return an exception or not.
 Check `ExceptionSimulatorManager.set_callback` and `ExceptionSimulator.set_callback` for more details.